 If the apostille is not recognized by the receiving country, there is another option to legalize the document through the embassy of the receiving country.

 - Research: Identify the specific requirements and procedures for document legalization at the embassy of the receiving country.
+Be sure to verify the destination country’s requirements, as some countries may require additional steps or specific types of authentication.

 - Gather necessary documents: Prepare all required documents for legalization, including the FBI background check and any supporting documents.